openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 *Comment*  is a piece of text added in the stream to document and compliment the source code.
 Comments are insignificant for the syntactic grammar.

-*Line comments* start with the character sequence '//' and stop at the end of the line.
+*Line comments* begin with the sequence of characters '//' and end with the last line separator character.
+Any character or sequence of characters between them is allowed but ignored.

-*Multi-line comments* start with the character sequence '/\*' and stop with the first subsequent character sequence '\*/'.
+*Multi-line comments* begin with the sequence of  characters '/\*' and end with the first subsequent sequence of characters '\*/'.
+Any character or sequence of characters between them is allowed but ignored.

-A comment cannot start inside a comment.
+This particularly means that comments cannot be nested.

 .. index::
    comment
    syntactic grammar
    multi-line comment
-   nested comment

 |